Rate this page:

-In Compass, you can create new scorecards to measure the health of your components based on your unique requirements.
+In Compass, you can create scorecards to measure the health of your components based on your unique requirements.

 Creating your own scorecards enables you to: